How to Scrape News Articles and Summarize the Content with AI

 Prerequisites

-To start scraping all the mentioned news websites, we will need the following things:
+To start scraping the articles from the news websites, we will need the following things:

 How to scrape the news article content